-Difference Between Reinforcement and Punishment in ABA
+What is the Difference Between Reinforcement and Punishment in ABA?

 The primary goals of Applied Behavior Analysis (ABA) are to understand behavior, encourage the growth of socially adaptive skills, and to decrease challenging behaviors.
 Reinforcement and punishment are main components of operant conditioning, which is the process of modifying behavior based on actions and consequences.
 This article further explores the difference between reinforcement and punishment in ABA therapy by explaining the key concepts, advantages, and disadvantages of each technique.